Skip to main content ↓

 • Scarcity: What’s your first impulse when you learn that Product X is nearly sold out?
 If you have any interest in Product X at all, it’s probably to smash the buy button as quickly as possible.
 Scarcity is a powerful persuasion tactic.
 Just don’t over use it!

-Now that we know the basic building blocks of persuasion, let’s look at five specific ways you can make your emails more enticing to your readers.
+Now that we know the basic building blocks of persuasion, let’s look at nine specific ways you can make your emails more enticing to your readers.

 You put a lot of time into crafting your email campaigns.
 Wouldn’t it be great if they generated more clicks?
-Of course it would!
-These five tips will help you write super persuasive emails:
+Of course, it would!
+These nine tips will help you write super persuasive emails:

 1. Know your readers